Friday, July 2, 2021

 What are the exact parameters that define a neglected classic, or semi-classic?
 For some almost any obscure film noir, especially one with a cult following, would be in the running.
 Other tastes would lean more to sci-fi/horror or westerns.
 But, and much as I’m a huge fan of noir, especially the little noirs [1], and sometimes even sci-fi and westerns, to be representative and equitable I didn’t want to focus too much on one genre or historical era.

 Some of the titles listed below are indeed cult classics and regularly show up at second run and arthouse theaters, and they also appear on tv programs that specialize in oddball movies.
 As such several have loyal if small followings.
 Some have been critically praised to the skies (and some have not).
 Admittedly with many films available in their entirety online nowadays and the constant flow of DVDs from prestige labels like Criterion and Kino Lorber, a few of the titles listed below – well, most actually – aren’t quite so obscure as they once were.
+Indeed, among hardcore old movie buffs some may be more than a little familiar.
 Even so …

 Digression: the term ‘cult’ appears more than once above, thus a word on cult films vs. little known films.
-A film can be underrated, unfamiliar or underappreciated, which is not quite the same as a film that generates a quasi-religious devotion among its (usually) small coterie of admirers.
+A film can be underrated, unfamiliar or underappreciated, which is not quite the same as a film that generates a quasi-religious devotion among its (usually) small coterie of admirers, and as a result, somewhat parodoxically, sneaking into cinematic mass consciousness in an influential and noteworthy way.
 The titles listed below are of the former category, but as hinted above some of them indeed have become cult classics.
 Conversely a cult movie isn’t necessarily unknown or under-appreciated, but often is.

 In any case, and most important in the context of present ruminations, the entries in this compilation are, in the writer’s humble opinion, just plain good movies, quite apart from their familiarity, lack of it, or cult status.
 And, in what’s dubbed full disclosure these days, most of them are personal favorites.
 In contrast, almost by definition a bad film can’t be undervalued or under-appreciated.
 To wit: there are numerous cult movies that conventional wisdom would deem as irredeemably bad (bad in the sense of being inept or amateurish in concept and execution, apart from being bad in any ethical or moral sense).
 An example might be the Ed Wood-like The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies.
 This one certainly has a dedicated, if small, following, but few among us would extol its aesthetic virtues.
 In other words, it’s just a ‘bad’ movie.